 Reactor operation is conventionally not included in the so-called nuclear fuel cycle.
-Similarly, the long-term management of radioactive waste is a very broad field, widely covered in several other NEA Committees, and is therefore not addressed, although the safety aspects associated with processing and storing waste in the short term on the site of fuel cycle facilities are treated by the group.
+Similarly, the long-term management of radioactive waste is a very broad field, widely covered in several other NEA committees and is therefore not addressed.
+However, the safety aspects associated with processing and storing waste in the short-term on the site of fuel cycle facilities are treated by the group.

 CSNI Technical Opinion Paper No. 15 – Ageing management of Fuel Cycle Facilities

 NEA No. 6990, NEA/CSNI/R(2012)7, ISBN 978-92-64-99181-1

 Proceedings of the Workshop on Safety Assessment of Fuel Cycle Facilities,

 Workshop on Fuel Cycle Safety – Past, Present and Future